YutoKikuchi615/3DKImodel-and-HDBSCAN/README.md

 # Codes for "Intermediate Interaction Strategies for Collective Behavior"

 ## Citation
-Y.Kikuchi and M.Iwamoto, Intermediate Interaction Strategies for Collective Behavior, arXiv, 2025
+Y.Kikuchi and M.Iwamoto, Intermediate Interaction Strategies for Collective Behavior, arXiv, 2025[]

+Submitted to Physica A: Statistical Mechanics and its Applications

 ## LICENCE
 MIT License